 Canada’s Digital Charter Implementation Act, Bill C-27 was introduced in the House of Commons in June, but was tabled in November.
 C-27 contains three pieces of legislation within the omnibus package: the Consumer Privacy Protection Act, Personal Information and Data Protection Tribunal Act, and the Artificial Intelligence and Data Act.

-Indonesia passed the Personal Data Protection Bill, which establishes penalties for mishandling citizens’ personal data.
+India scrapped its proposed Personal Data Protection Bill for the Personal Data Protection Bill, which establishes penalties for mishandling citizens’ personal data.
 It also empowers the president to appoint members of an oversight authority to enforce the law, a sticking point during the legislative process.

 The US inched closer to comprehensive consumer privacy law

-Bipartisan comprehensive federal privacy legislation made its way to the forefront in the U.S. with the introduction of the proposed American Data Privacy and Protection Act.
+Bipartisan comprehensive federal privacy legislation made its way to the forefront in the U.S. with the introduction of the American Data Privacy and Protection Act.
 The landmark bill offered privacy rights and limited redress to U.S. consumers while imposing requirements and practical standards on companies on a national scale.

 There is an outside chance it may be put up for a vote during the lame-duck session before the new Congress is convened in January 2023, but the bill is likely to remain relevant in the incoming 118th Congress.